 Limp Bizkit (Feat.
 Method Man, and Pauly Shore, kind of I guess) - "N 2 Gether Now"

-Fred Durst was that kid on the floor of your freshman year dorm who was just the biggest douchebag whenever you played videogames together.
+Fred Durst was that kid on the floor of your university halls who was just the biggest douchebag whenever you played videogames together.
 My heart goes out to Method Man in this video: think of how horrifying it must have been to discover that Durst mastered kung fu and can defy gravity.
 Can a greater evil exist in the world?
 Yes it can, and that's Pauly Shore delivering your pizza half eaten.
 Solution?
 Go to purgatory and hang out with the rest of Limp Bizkit, DJ Premier, and Redman.
 Just kidding that's a terrible idea because it doesn't involve more pizza.
 I guess this song kinda bangs in a "Nod Your Head During Beer Pong" kind of way, which is what I think Limp Bizkit designed their music for anyway.

 Enrique Iglesias (Feat.
 Lil Wayne) - "Push"